Does vitamin C cure the common cold?

 BUSTED

-Vitamin C does not cure the common cold, though it may slightly reduce duration and severity.
+Vitamin C does not cure the common cold but may modestly reduce duration and severity.

-Large-scale reviews show vitamin C supplementation does not prevent colds in the general population and has no consistent therapeutic effect when taken after symptoms start.
-Regular vitamin C supplementation may modestly reduce cold duration by 8% in adults and 14% in children, but this small benefit doesn't constitute a 'cure.'
+Multiple high-quality systematic reviews show vitamin C supplementation does not prevent colds in the general population and does not cure them.
+However, regular vitamin C supplementation can modestly reduce cold duration by about 8% in adults and 14% in children, and may reduce symptom severity by about 15%.

 Overall confidence